Private Links for AWS and Azure

 Examples:

-• See the AWS Documentation for information on how to create a service endpoint.
+• See the AWS Documentation for information on how to create a endpoint service.

 • For the option Require acceptance for endpoint, select Acceptance required.